-Cllr Fiona Murdoch (Moray Council), was brought up on a farm outside Dufftown in Moray.
-Previously a partner in the family farm business, Fiona also worked as a journalist for 20 years.
+Cllr Fiona Murdoch (Moray Council) was brought up on a farm outside Dufftown in Moray.
+Previously a partner in the family farm business, Fiona also worked as a journalist for twenty years.
 In more recent years, Fiona has run several businesses, including a holiday cottage business, a small printing firm, a specialist whisky shop and was one of the original instigators of Spirit of Speyside Whisky Festival.
 Fiona was elected as independent councillor for the Speyside-Glenlivet ward in May 2007.
 She sits on the CNPA's Audit Committee.

 Andrew Rafferty was elected for Ward I and is the principal vet in the Strathspey Veterinary Centre.
-He lives on a smallholding near Newtonmore.
+He lives on a smallholding near Avienore and is a director of Laggan Forest Trust.

-Gregor Rimell is a councillor for Badenoch and Strathspey.
-He has been sub postmaster in Kingussie since 1992.
+Gregor Rimell councillor Badenoch and Strathspey.
+Since 1992 he has been sub postmaster in Kingussie.
 He lives at Newtonmore.

-Cllr Richard Stroud

-(Aberdeenshire Council - Liberal Democrat), previously worked with the Community Education Service in the Upper Deeside/Donside areas and has considerable contact with community organisations and individuals in these areas through his professional work.
-He is Chair of Aberdeenshire Council's Education, Learning and Leisure Committee.
+Cllr Richard Stroud (Aberdeenshire Council - Liberal Democrat) previously worked with the Community Education Service in the Upper Deeside/Donside areas and has considerable contact with community organisations and individuals in these areas through his professional work.
+He is Chair of Aberdeenshire Councils Education, Learning and Leisure Committee.
 He is an active mountaineer and ski mountaineer.
 He sits on the CNPA's Finance Committee.

 Susan Walker OBE is a specialist in water and land.
-She is currently a board member of the Scottish Environment Protection Agency.
-She is an adviser to the Deer Commission for Scotland and the Grampian Area of Scottish Natural Heritage and a member of Waterwatch Scotland.
+She is currently a board member of the Scottish Environment

+Protection Agency and Chair of its North Region Board.
+She is an adviser to the Deer Commission for Scotland and the Grampian Area of Scotlish Natural Heritage and a member of Waterwatch Scotland.
 She sits on the CNPA's Audit Committee.